 A double wall bed, front disc brakes, an increased use of galvanized, rust-resistant steel, and increased cabin dimensions are all hallmarks of the 1973-1979 Ford trucks.
 Slotted between the F-100 and the F-250, the famous Ford F-150 was born in 1975.

 This sixth generation 1976 F-150 4x4 pickup is equipped with a 360 CI V8 engine, an automatic transmission, power steering, power brakes, and alloy wheels.

-On higher trim package models, square headlights replaced round lights on the 1978 pickups, such as Ranger and Lariat.
-In 1979, those rectangular headlights became standard equipment.
+On higher trim package models, square headlamps replaced round lights on the 1978 pickups, such as Ranger and Lariat.
+In 1979, those rectangular headlamps became standard equipment.

 Having just 85 miles showing on the odometer, it's time to go driving.
 This thirteenth generation 2017 F-150 Raptor has a twin turbocharged 3.5L/450 HP EcoBoost V6 engine and is backed by a 10-speed automatic transmission.